ko-sharon/LeFrancais/chapitre-07-extra-drills.md

 ### What you need to feel

 *Il y a* is a frozen, impersonal phrase.
-Think of it like 有 in Mandarin — it describes the **existence** of something, usually somewhere.
+It describes the **existence** of something, usually somewhere.
 You never split it up.

 *Il a* means **he has**.
 There is a real person holding or owning something.